fin-hypergrid/core/README.md

 <img src="images/gridshot04.gif" alt="screenshot">
 #Hypergrid
-The Hypergrid control is a [Google polymer](https://www.polymer-project.org/) [web component](http://webcomponents.org/presentations/), canvas based open source general purpose grid.
+The Hypergrid control is a [Google polymer](https://www.polymer-project.org/) [web component](http://webcomponents.org/presentations/), canvas-based open source general purpose grid.
 The purpose of this project is to address the Finance/Big Data community's desire for a high performance, unlimited row data-grid.
 At the moment, it is in a beta stage and still has ongoing work to be completed.
 These include bug-fixes/features/automated testing/etc.  Please try it out and let us know what you think.

-* See the [jsdocs page](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/docs/module-._fin-hypergrid.html) for api documentation.
+* See the [jsdocs page](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/docs/module-._fin-hypergrid.html) for API documentation.

 * Watch the [Pivotal Labs presentation](http://www.livestream.com/pivotallabs/video?clipId=pla_01ae6683-c5ee-4567-9278-91524d09550a&utm_source=lslibrary&utm_medium=ui-thumb) recorded on Jan 13th 2015.